New Hartford, New York: Early manufacturing and commerce

 The earliest manufacturing operations were concentrated along the Sauquoit Creek and utilized water as the primary power source.
 The power of the creek was the reason that New Hartford had such extensive manufacturing operations for a town of its size.
 Business in New Hartford exceeded that of Utica due to the water power of the creek.
 Most factories later transitioned to steam power.

 Another boon to the economy of New Hartford was the Seneca Turnpike, a toll road connecting Utica to the western part of the state.
 The Seneca Road Company was formed in 1800 to improve the main road running west from Utica, NY and operate it as a toll road or turnpike.
 The original road ran north of New Hartford, but Jedediah Sanger purchased stock in the company and through his influence, the turnpike was routed through New Hartford.
 The turnpike traffic made New Hartford prosper, outstripping other towns in the area and rivaling neighboring Utica until the Erie Canal was constructed through Utica, removing most cross-state traffic from New Hartford.
 Utica then grew into a large city and New Hartford continues to this day to be a suburb.

 Education

-New Hartford is served by the New Hartford Central School District.
-In 2016, the border between the Utica City School District and New Hartford Central School District was identified by the non-profit EdBuild as the 12th most segregating school district borders in the United States.
+Most of New Hartford is within the New Hartford Central School District.
+Portions of the town are in Clinton Central School District and Sauquoit Valley Central School District.

+Schools in the New Hartford district include: